Skip to main content

 Written by Aimee

-This article is about how to ask questions in processes and use custom fields to answer these questions, then power your workflow.
+This article explains how to ask questions in processes and use custom fields to answer these questions, then power your workflow.

 Oftentimes, you will want to add steps on a process that will only apply to certain properties or owners.
 In other cases, you won't want that step to be generated as it doesn't apply.